AetherSkylar/AetherSkylar/README.md

 # 👾 Ferdii - Cyber Security Enthusiast

 Welcome to my GitHub!
-I’m *AetherSkylar, a passionate cyber security enthusiast with expertise in *Kali Linux*, *Burp Suite*, and *Nmap*.
+I’m Ferdii, a passionate cyber security enthusiast with expertise in *Kali Linux*, *Burp Suite*, and *Nmap*.
 I’m always exploring new tools and techniques to keep networks secure and to find vulnerabilities before they can be exploited.

 ## 🔒 About Me
 - 🌐 Cyber security enthusiast focused on *Penetration Testing*, *Bug Hunting* and *Network Security*.